grahamc/system-configurations/README.md

 ### macOS

-1. I install some Homebrew packages through nix-darwin, but nix-darwin doesn't provide brew so you'll have to install it yourself.
-Check the site for instructions: [brew.sh][brew].

-2. Apply the nix-darwin configuration by running `just init-nix-darwin <host_name>` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module](flake-modules/nix-darwin/default.nix).
+1. Apply the nix-darwin configuration by running `just init-nix-darwin <host_name>` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module](flake-modules/nix-darwin/default.nix).

-3. Keyboard:
+2. Keyboard:

    - Set the keyboard input source to 'Others → (No Accent Keys)'.